The Best Weighted Blanket for ADHD

-Why weighted blankets work for ADHD
+Why do weighted blankets work for ADHD?

 Weighted blankets–where the weight is evenly distributed throughout the entire blanket–can be a great source of Deep Touch Pressure.
 The pressure can reduce the bodies “fight or flight” activity so often seen with ADHD.

 Many kids find weighted blankets to be a great benefit in many other areas , as well.
 They can help kids focus on school work and provide relaxation when needed.
 These adorable weighted stuffed animals are great for use in school settings or while reading or doing homework.

 My son uses his weighted blanket primarily at night to help ease the transition to sleep.
 Most nights he is asleep in under 10 minutes with this blanket.

 I can’t tell you what a relief this has been for us.
 My son gets more sleep and I can relax knowing I get time in the evenings to do a bit of relaxing myself!